Totes5706/HackTheBox/README.md

 We can start by using these credentials to start with.

+The result with attempting the user name admin:

 ```
 Meow login: admin
 Password:

 Login incorrect
 ```
+The result with attempting the user name root:

 ```
 Meow login: root